thomasfl/testdoc4j/README.md

 TestDoc
 =======

-TestDoc is a set of java annotations and a maven reporting plugin used to annotate tests.
-The generated report can be used to document what the tests does for non technical users, or be used by as test recipes for manual testers.
+TestDoc is a set of java annotations and a maven reporting plugin used to document acceptance tests.
+The generated report is intented for non technical users, and is suitable as test plans for manuel tests.

 Usage